Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 \section{The network dynamics: definitions, notations and main result}

-In this section, we introduce the main concepts and notations used in the present article.
-Most of them are classical, coming for example from the series of works of Golubitsky, Stewart and coauthors.
-Doing so, we will be able to stated our main theorem at the end of the section.
+{ This section introduces the main concepts and notations used in the present article.
+Most of these concepts and notations are classical and come from the series of works by Golubitsky, Stewart, and their co-authors, see \cite{GST,SGP} or the book \cite{GS_book}.
+Note that other formalisms exist, as the one of \cite{Field}, or the slightly more general one of \cite[Section 4]{Stewart} (see also \cite{GS_book}).}